lightdash/lightdash/docs/docs/get-started/exploring-data/using-explores.md

 For example, if I wanted to know the "total number of orders split by order status", I'd select the `Unique order count` metric to calculate the number of orders and the `Status` dimension to split that by status.

+## Ordering your results in your table

+Click on the table headers that you want to sort by and click again if you want to change from ascending to descending.
+If you need multiple sorts you can add more by pressing `⌃ Control` or `⌘ Command` and click on the table header.

 ## Visualising query results as a chart

 Once the query executes, the results will show in the results table.
 You can then open the charts section and choose